Property Photos & Pricing

 Day 2: Cooking Class & North End Food Lovers’ Tour

 Tie on your aprons and get ready to cook!
 You’ll be slicing, dicing and participating in hands-on making antipasto, pasta and dessert.
-Step by step my mom and me will lead you in the kitchen making delicious food.
-Everyone enjoys the foods that were prepared in class together at the table.
-Rino pairs and pours, then everyone toasts with a glass of local red or white wine.
+Step by step, learn the art of Italian cooking.
+We will prepare a full menu with wine included.
+Everyone enjoys the foods that were prepared in class together to follow with a glass of local red or white wine.
 Buon appetito!

 Later in the afternoon, we’ll visit the North End, the Italian neighborhood, for a Food Lover’s Tasting tour.
 We will visit the small local shops owned and operated by Italian families for generations.
 Tastings included.

 Next, we’ll visit the Italian market and bread shop with the finest Italian products and produce.
 Ingredients are fresh and include, artisan cheese, Prosciutto, spices, bread and olives – to name a few.
-Following, we will visit a famous panificio, bread shop, featuring loaves of golden baked beauties of bread.
-Tastings included.
+Following, we will visit a famous panificio, bread shop, featuring loaves of golden baked beauties of bread with food tastings included.

 We’ll walk to the Old North Church, the oldest standing church in the City of Boston, founded in 1723.
 This church was made famous by Paul Revere’s midnight ride.
-Learn about the story of chocolate and how it first arrived in Boston, and how Martha Washington brewed her own recipe for hot chocolate and spiced it with cinnamon, fennel, chilli pepper and nutmeg.
+Learn about the story of chocolate and how it first arrived in Boston, and how Martha Washington brewed her own recipe for hot chocolate and spiced it with cinnamon, fennel, chili pepper and nutmeg.
 Sip Martha’s hot chocolate and purchase a bag of her original recipe in the gift shop.
+The first Roman Catholic church and Italian newspaper are both in the North End continuing their tradition for everyone.

-Enjoy the rest of the afternoon in the North Eng, shop in any one of the boutique clothing and artisan shops.
-You may also hop on an Old Town Trolley for a tour of the city.
-Additional suggestions include: Old Ironside, in the Charlestown Navy Yard, the Boston Tea Party Museum, the Museum of Fine Arts, or stroll the Freedom Trail and soak up some American history!
+Shop in any one of the North End stores or hop on an Old Town Trolley or Boston Duck Tour for a tour of the city seeing Old Ironside, in the Charlestown Navy Yard, the Boston Tea Party Museum, the Museum of Fine Arts, or stroll the Freedom Trail and soak up some American history!

 Day 3: Cooking Class with Olive Oil Tasting & Charles Street Stroll